SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 ..
 TR: How is the expression stringified?
    Is there a protocol we can say it must conform to?
+   Either that, or there needs to be a constructor on String that accepts its type.

 ..
 The following all have the same value: